microsoft/fluentui/packages/office-ui-fabric-react/src/components/SearchBox/docs/new/SearchBoxBestPractices.md

 ### Content

 - Use placeholder text in the SearchBox to describe what people can search for.
-For example, "Search," "Search files," or "Search site."
+For example, "Search", "Search files", or "Search site".
-- After people select the SearchBox, but before they’ve entered text, use hint text to communicate search scope.
-For examples, "Try searching for a PDF," "Search - contacts list," or "Type to find \<content type\>."
+- After people select the SearchBox, but before they've entered text, use hint text to communicate search scope.
+For examples, "Try searching for a PDF", "Search - contacts list", or "Type to find \<content type\>".
 - Provide autocomplete suggestions to help people search quickly.
-These suggestions can be from past searches or autocompletions of a person’s text input.
+These suggestions can be from past searches or autocompletions of a person's text input.
 - Provide autocomplete suggestions where there are strong matches to a person's search that they may want to see immediately.
 - Although search entry points tend to be similarly visualized, they can provide access to results that range from broad to narrow.
-By effectively communicating the scope of a search, you can ensure that people’s expectations are met by the capabilities of the search you’re performing, which will reduce the possibility of - frustration.
+By effectively communicating the scope of a search, you can ensure that people's expectations are met by the capabilities of the search you're performing, which will reduce the possibility of - frustration.
 The search entry point should be juxtaposed with the content being searched.

 Some common search scopes includes:

 - **Global**: Search across multiple sources of cloud and local content.
 Varied results include URLs, documents, media, actions, apps, and more.
 - **Web**: Search a web index.
 Results include pages, entities, and answers.
 - **My stuff**: Search across devices, cloud, social graphs, and more.
 Results are varied but are constrained by the connection to user accounts.
-- Use a SearchBox without a parent container when it’s not restricted to a certain width to accommodate other content.
+- Use a SearchBox without a parent container when it's not restricted to a certain width to accommodate other content.
 This search box will span the entire width of the space it's in.